 University of Nebraska online courses are taught by expert faculty who embody the qualities resulting from research experience and professional/field experience.
 Students learn from faculty with a variety of backgrounds, many of whom are published researchers in their fields.
 NU faculty who teach online do so in a way that enables maximum learning and because technology provides students with maximum access to education.

 You must have 3.0 or higher grade point average for the last 60 undergraduate or the last 18 graduate/post-baccalaureate credit hours completed.
-You must have successfully completed the following courses: two semesters of biology, two semesters of chemistry, one semester of physics, and one semester of college-level math.

 (Only required if English is not your native language)